NOAA-OWP/LGAR-C/tests/README.md

 ## Tests
 #### - Unit test: Checks basic BMI functionality and runs model for one timestep (1 hour) to compare results against a benchmark.
+#### - Synthetic tests: There are four synthetic examples for testing and to demonstrate the usage of the model.
+The examples use different soil hydraulic properties, soil layer depths, and different precipitation patterns without PET to simulate precipitation partitioning into infiltration and runoff.
-#### - Synthetic test: For testing/educational purposes.
-It simulates 12 hours of rainfall, infiltration, soil saturation, surface ponding, and surface runoff.
+       - Example 0 : simulates 12 hours of rainfall, infiltration, soil saturation, surface ponding, and surface runoff.
+       - Example 1, 2, and 3 : simulates a short rainfall pulse that infiltrates and saturate the soil, followed by a longer precipitation pulse that generates runoff.

 #### Build:
   - git clone https://github.com/NOAA-OWP/LGAR-C